avotoko/avgle-HLS-playlist-downloader/README.md

 **\[May 7 2021]**
 It seems that there has been some change in the site.
-Now the url of the first two segments of the playlist file returned by the video server is invalid.
+Now the url of the first two segments of the playlist(m3u8) file returned by the video server is invalid.
-This is why you cannot play the video in your browser.
+So the video will not play in browser.

 **\[May 7 2021]**
 **AdGuard Japanese filter prevents the CAPTCHA dialog from appearing on avgle.com, resulting in the video not playing.**